Author of the book “100 Things to Do in Syracuse Before You Die” discusses 10 places you need to visit in Syracuse region.

 “You can tell how popular it is as during certain times of day, as it’s jam-packed.
 It’s a short path down a little bit of a hill into this wooded area.
 The woods are bisected by two streams.
 They create these incredible amphitheaters of rock.
 It’s a great place to let kids play at the foot of the falls and let your dogs run around.
 As you go through the summer, it becomes a trickle.”

 3. Wildflowers Armory, Downtown

-“We’ve had an incredible resurgence downtown, including cute little gift shops with Syracuse artisans.
+“We’ve had an incredible resurgence downtown, including cute little gift shops with Syracuse artisans, these are shops with great lighting thanks to commercial lighting manufacturers that do the whole installations here.
 A favorite of mine during research for the book is Wildflowers Armory.
 It is like a collective of artisans and is the kind of place you’d want to go to get a Syracuse-specific gift.
 It would delight an 8-year-old and 88-year-old, from stickers to jewelry to upcycled items to art to plants.
 It’s all made by an area artisan.
 They all work there, so you can meet the maker.
 Below that is another place in the same building, McArthy Mercantile, that has 10 independent shops.
 It’s a high-ceilinged basement place with terrazzo floors.
 It’s very sparkly down there.
 It’s got some fun places.
 It’s sort of like if you want to get away from the heat and glare of a New York summer, you can take a break down there.”

 4. Salt City Market, Downtown

 “If you haven’t been, it’s like around the world in 80 bites.
 It’s an absolutely fantastic place to hang.
 Everyone goes there, every age, every stage.
 They have more interesting handcrafts than what you typically see at craft shows.”